r4d1n/photographyistechnology/_drafts/worthless-degree.md

 tags:
 - school
 - institutions
+- literature
 ---

 > The wealthiest person is a pauper at times / compared to the man with a satisfied mind.
 -- Red Hayes

-It has been four years since I graduated from a small private university, so I have now been an alum of that institution for as long as I was a student.
+It has been four years since I graduated from a private liberal arts university, so I have now been an alum of that institution for as long as I was a student.
-Even though I have learned a lot in this time and my life now is very different from what I imagined, I remain as certain as I was when I received my diploma that having had the opportunity to study at such a place means I am one of the most fortunate people in the world.
+I have learned a lot in this time and my life now is very different from how I imagined it would be, but I remain as certain as I was when I received my diploma that having had the opportunity to study at such a place means I am one of the most fortunate people in the world.
 But ongoing debates about the utility of studying the humanities, ideology and politics on college campuses, and the impact of student debt on millennials have all contributed to some complicated feelings about the institution itself and how I spent my time there.

 I thrived at school.
 You go live on this beautiful campus full of smart, creative people and they stuff you full of information.
 It’s endlessly stimulating.
 At the time I did not fully appreciate how incredible it is to live in a place where your primary responsibility is to learn.